Zwerd/oldzwerd.github.io/_posts/2017-11-24-TCP-connection.md

 ### History of TCP in RFCs 793 3168 3540.

 Before we start to get down to deep detail is better to know some history.
-The TCP was developed and designed in 1970s by two DARPA scientists - Vint Cerf and Bob Kahn, persons most often called the fathers of the Internet.
+The TCP was developed and designed in 1970s by two DARPA scientists - Vinton Cerf and Bob Kahn, persons most often called the fathers of the Internet.

 Kahn worked on an existing project to establish a satellite packet network, and initiated a project to establish a ground-based radio packet network.
 These experiences convinced him of the need for development of an open-architecture network model, where any network could communicate with any other independent of individual hardware and software configuration.
 Kahn therefore set four goals for the design of what would become the **Transmission Control Protocol**